dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ### Generating URLs by route

 The code above demonstrated generating a URL by passing in the controller and action name. `IUrlHelper` also provides the `Url.RouteUrl` family of methods.
-These methods are similar to `Url.Action`, but they do not copy the current values of `action` and `controller` to the route values.
+These methods are similar to `Url.Action`, but they don't copy the current values of `action` and `controller` to the route values.
 The most common usage is to specify a route name to use a specific route to generate the URL, generally *without* specifying a controller or action name.

 [!code-csharp[Main](routing/sample/main/Controllers/UrlGenerationControllerRouting.cs?name=snippet_1)]